 - Once the scheduled reports are located, you'll need to select all (ctrl+A) and cut (ctrl+X) to remove them from this folder and paste them (ctrl+V) to another location.

-- I'd recommend a new folder Desktop for easy access.
+- I would recommend a new folder on your Desktop for easy access.

 - If you notice any scheduled reports that have a size of 0kb, try moving that first and refreshing your Scheduled Reports, as that is likely the corrupt schedule.

 - If not, continue onto the steps below.